 With some research and care, you may be able to find programs that fit your financial and scholarly needs.
 Keep in mind that a little hard work can help you pay for part of -- or possibly even your entire -- education.

-For more on college financial aid, invest some time in the links on the next page.
+For more on college financial aid, invest some time in the links below.